liayin/blog/_posts/2020-2-21-interview.md

 Their data science group has two full time data scientists and one full time senior data analyst.
 The other members are two co-ops.
 Their data science manager is Chen Liu and the senior data analyst is Wenchi Jin.
 Wenchi conducted a half-hour phone interview with me today.
 First introduced the group, then asked me to introduce myself.
 Then asked statistics questions, SQL questions, and a programming question.

 Statistics questions:
+0. Bias - variance tradeoff
+  This is a criterion for comparing models.
+One model might have a large bias but a small variance across samples, another might have a smaller bias but a large variance across samples.
+In order to mitigate this problem, we should use the concept of mean squared error, which is bias squared plus variance.
+Maybe it helps to talk about how OLS has no bias, but regularization methods such as lasso has a smaller variance.

 1. If we are to compare the average height of Americans and Canadians, what test should we use?
 And then about null hypothesis and alternative hypothesis. two sample T test.